 - A. The nature of the programs at the Tennessee Colleges of Applied Technology is such that it is necessary for every student to attend regularly.
 Excessive interruptions due to absences will have an adverse effect on student progress. - 1.
-A full-time student enrolled for a full term (72 days) and that has been absent for more than 5.5% (24 hours) of the scheduled hours enrolled will be referred to Student Services for counseling.
-Counseling hours must be prorated for all part-time students and full-time students enrolled for less than a full term.

-- 2. When a full-time student enrolls for a full term (72 days) and has absences exceeding 9.7% (42 hours) of the scheduled hours enrolled, that student will be suspended.
-Suspension hours must be prorated for all part-time and full-time students enrolled for less than a full term. - 3.
-A student is considered tardy if not in the classroom at the designated time for class to start. - a.
-5 tardies documented warning by instructor - b.
-6 tardies documented probation by designated authority - c.
-7 tardies referred to Director - 4.
-An attendance record for each student is maintained in the institution office.
+A full-time student enrolled for a full term (72 days) and that has been absent for more than 5.5% (24 hours) of the scheduled hours enrolled will receive written communication alerting the student to the number of hours remaining prior to suspension.
+Available community and institutional resources will be shared to assist students with attendance issues.
+The number of hours of absence triggering notification must be prorated for all part-time students and full-time students enrolled for less than a full term. - 2.
+When a full-time student enrolls for a full term (72 days) and has absences exceeding 9.7% (42 hours) of the scheduled hours enrolled, that student will be suspended.
+A student suspended for attendance may appeal the suspension in writing to the president within three (3) days of receiving notification of the suspension.
+A student appealing suspension of attendance may remain in class until the suspension has been reviewed.
+The number of hours triggering suspension must be prorated for all part-time and full-time students enrolled for less than a full term. - 3.
+A student is considered tardy if not in the classroom at the designated time for class to start.
+Multiple tardies will result in the following discipline: - a.
+Five (5) tardies Student will be given a written warning by instructor. - b.
+Six (6) tardies Student will be placed on probation by the president or the president's designee. - c.
+Seven (7) tardies Student will be referred to the president, and may be suspended. - 4.
+An attendance record for each student shall be maintained in the student information system. - 5.
+When a student misses three (3) consecutive days without contacting the college, that student will be presumed to have withdrawn from the college.